-In most instances an MRI (see above) and CT of the base of skull with thin bone algorithm images is sufficient for identifying bony defects in the skull base, including acute or long-standing fractures, congenital bony defects (e.g. meningocoeles) or other focal deficiencies.
+In most instances, an MRI (see above) and CT of the base of skull with thin bone algorithm images is sufficient for identifying bony defects in the skull base, including acute or long-standing fractures, congenital bony defects (e.g. meningoceles) or other focal deficiencies.

 Treatment and prognosis

-Non-targeted epidural blood patch is often used in cases of spontaneous intracranial hypotension, on the assumption that the leak is from the spine, with variable success 9.
+A non-targeted epidural blood patch is often used in cases of spontaneous intracranial hypotension, on the assumption that the leak is from the spine, with variable success 9.
 When successful, headaches resolve within 72 hours of intervention 12.
-Subdural effusions can resolve within a few days or weeks.
-Larger subdural collections often require far longer 12.
+Subdural effusions can resolve within a few days to weeks.
+Larger subdural collections often require far longer to resolve 12.